 2004 – 2012

 Dennis worked in many areas of the shop, one day cutting off steel, the next running lathes, then working in the milling department.
-He eventually left Conical for three years to explore the job market.
+He eventually left Global & Conical for three years to explore the job market.
 In the early 1980’s Denny was hired back to do cutter grinding and CNC lathe work.
-He was quick to adapt to the CNC controls of the new Mazak lathe, and was put in charge of the production of that department.
-Soon after this, he also was given the reponsibilities of the milling department taking the pressure off the rest of the shop production by filling in when it was needed most.
+He was quick to adapt to the CNC controls of the new Mazak lathe and was put in charge of the production of that department.
+Soon after this, he also was given the responsibilities of the milling department taking the pressure off the rest of the shop production by filling in when it was needed most.
 During the early 1990’s, Denny assumed just about every position in the shop, ceaselessly learning everything he could absorb.
 Not unnoticed by Harriet Stanaback, Denny was made foreman and plant manager.

 ROBERT M. SHINDORF – PRESIDENT